The 7 Biggest Nutrition Myths

 3. Low-Fat Foods Are Good For You

 Sweeteners like aspartame are known to be connected to health issues like: headaches, depression, cancers, metabolic syndrome, diabetes etc. Artificial sweeteners also tend to increase hunger.
-This means you should avoid artificial sweeteners at all costs.
+This means you should avoid them as much as you can.

 4. Eating Fat Will Make You Fat